Jane Dallaway

 Originally I intended to spend some time refactoring and making it look prettier, but I've got it doing pretty much what I wanted, and having spoken to a few people, they thought it was probably useful as a starter for anyone else who wanted to do something similar.

-So, I've added it to my downloads page and made it available here.
+So, I've made it available here.
 The usual disclaimer applies - use at your own risk.
 If you refactor this to be prettier/more efficient I'd love to see the changes.

 applescript editor